jseidl/hass-magic_areas/docs/source/how-to/implementation-ideas.md

 ### Floor meta-areas

 I love those areas to tie my thermostat to the aggregate state of floors.
-Since I have a dual zone HVAC that exposes two climate entities to home assistant, I add [[Climate control|Climate-control]] to each floor pointing to each climate device.
+Since I have a dual zone HVAC that exposes two climate entities to home assistant, I add [Climate control](../features/climate-control.md) to each floor pointing to each climate device.
 If you have a single zone HVAC in a two story house, you can use the Interior meta-area instead.